Chandler Coventry: Art patron and benefactor

+Coventry is described as "a quintessential country boy who became a leader in cutting edge contemporary art, championing new and dynamic artists, and supporting artists heading for and hitting the peak of their careers."

 Besides generously nurturing, encouraging, promoting and purchasing from individual artists, Coventry backed numerous art projects.
-He sold paintings from his own collection, including a Drysdale, to help fund Christo and Jeanne-Claude’s Wrapped Coast at Sydney's Little Bay in 1969, and supported several of John Kaldor's other Kaldor Public Art Projects including Gilbert & George, and Charlotte Moorman.
+He hosted an exhibition at Central Street Gallery, sold paintings from his own collection, including a Drysdale, to help fund Christo and Jeanne-Claude’s Wrapped Coast at Sydney's Little Bay in 1969, and supported several of John Kaldor's other Kaldor Public Art Projects including Gilbert & George, and Charlotte Moorman.
 Chandler invited many of these visiting international artists to use his property Rockvale Station as a base, giving them an opportunity to experience the Australian bush.

-In 1966 Coventry made his first donation of more than fifty works to the Armidale City Gallery, now part of the New England Regional Art Museum.
+In 1966 Coventry made his first donation of more than fifty works to the Armidale City Collection, now part of the New England Regional Art Museum.
 In 1979, he gave a large portion of his private collection to Armidale on the understanding that an art museum would be built to house both his collection and the Howard Hinton collection then housed in the Armidale Teacher's College.
 Reflecting contemporary art movements of the 1960s and 1970s, Coventry's collection would complement Hinton's strength in Australian art of the first half of the twentieth century.

 Coventry's offer was the catalyst for a regional fundraising campaign to establish the museum that was to become the New England Regional Art Museum (NERAM).
 Coventry was himself an active driving force in the establishment of the NERAM, not only through the donation of the bulk of his collection of contemporary art, but also through his profile in the art world and his extensive connections in farming and grazing communities.
 One fundraising venture was a selling exhibition at the Coventry Gallery in 1980 of works donated to the NERAM appeal.
 He became a founding trustee and patron of NERAM.
 Selections from the Coventry collection are regularly on exhibit at NERAM.

 Besides his contributions to the New England Regional Art Museum, Coventry donated works to the National Gallery of Australia, Art Gallery of New South Wales, Queensland Art Gallery, National Gallery of Victoria, Power Gallery of Contemporary Art at the University of Sydney, Penrith Regional Gallery & The Lewers Bequest, Campbelltown Art Gallery and the Wollongong Art Gallery.

 The Chandler Coventry Collection at NERAM

 The Chandler Coventry Collection at the New England Regional Art Museum reflects art movements of the 1960s and 1970s.
 Australian artists represented include Ralph Balson, Peter Booth, Gunter Christmann, Janet Dawson, Elaine Haxton, Leah MacKinnon, Michael Taylor, Dick Watkins and Brett Whiteley.
 Notable international artists include Christo and Jeanne-Claude and Charlotte Moorman.

+Coventry, a survey exhibition in 2020 at NERAM explored his legacy and included the 1983 Archibald Prize winning Portrait of Chandler Coventry by artist Nigel Thompson as well as works by Angus Nivison, Martin Sharp, Janet Dawson, Peter Booth and Brett Whiteley.